 Lasers have been used in dentistry for over 30 years.
 In the early days, laser dental cleaning was primarily used for hard tissue removal, such as removing tooth decay or preparing a tooth for a filling.
-However, laser technology has come a long way in recent years and is now commonly used for various dental procedures, including gum contouring, teeth whitening, and dental cleaning.
+However, modern dentistry has come a long way in recent years, and lasers are now commonly used for various dental procedures, including gum contouring, teeth whitening, and dental cleaning.

 What is Laser Dental Cleaning?

 Laser dental cleaning (dental laser bacterial reduction) is a relatively new procedure that is becoming increasingly popular among dentists and patients.
-This method involves using a laser (light amplification by stimulated emission of radiation) to remove harmful bacteria, plaque, tartar, and stains from the teeth.
+This method involves using a laser (light amplification by stimulated emission of radiation) to perform a wide range of procedures, including removing harmful bacteria, plaque, tartar, and stains from the teeth.

 There are several benefits of laser dental cleaning.

 - Laser dental cleaning is a much more comfortable experience for patients than traditional dental cleaning methods.
-The laser energy helps break up the plaque and tartar on the teeth, making removing it easier for patients with sensitive teeth.
+The focused light energy helps break up the plaque and tartar on the teeth, making removing it easier for patients with sensitive teeth.

-- The bacteria in normal healthy gums is reduced, preventing toxins from entering as vapors.
+- The harmful bacteria in normal healthy gums are reduced, helping you to manage halitosis (bad breath).

-- Lasers can be used to treat canker sores and ulcers to help remove these painful lesions.
+- Lasers can be used to treat oral lesions like canker sores and ulcers to help remove these painful lesions.

 Routine Clean vs. Deep Clean

 Most patients who have their teeth cleaned will receive a routine cleaning, which is also called a prophylactic cleaning.
-Routine cleaning is a preventative measure to remove plaque and tartar buildup before it leads to more serious dental problems, such as tooth decay or gum disease.
+Routine cleaning is a preventative measure to remove plaque and tartar buildup before it leads to more serious dental problems, such as bacterial infections, tooth decay, and gum disease.

 What is Gum Disease?

-Gum disease (periodontal disease) is a serious problem that can lead to tooth loss if left untreated.
-Gum disease occurs when plaque and tartar build-up below the gum line, causing the gums to become inflamed and swollen.
+Gum disease (periodontal disease) is a serious problem that can lead to tooth loss and has also been linked to heart disease and diabetes if left untreated.
+Gum disease occurs when plaque and tartar build up below the gum line, causing the gums to become inflamed and swollen.

 This inflammation can eventually lead to bone loss, which can cause the teeth to become loose and fall out.
 Dental cleaning with a laser can help remove the plaque and tartar that cause gum disease and can also help to reverse the effects of early gum disease.